 Don’t get me wrong – I loved many other cities in Thailand too.
 The madness of Bangkok.
 The laid back vibes of Chiang Mai.
 The rustic backstreets of Phuket’s old town.
 The crumbling jungle ruins and mighty temples of Nakhon Si Thammarat.
 The… well, you get the idea.
 They’re all brilliant, in their own special way.

 For various reasons though, Songkhla really stuck out in our minds.
 Let’s get on with explaining why.
-But first, where?
+But first, the practical stuff.

 Where is this Songkhla place?

-Like the city of Trang on the opposite coast, it has a large Chinese population, and its situation on the coast means that it was an important trading port for Indian, Arabian and Persian merchants, after those pesky medieval pirates had been cleared out.
+Like the city of Trang on the opposite coast, it has a large Chinese population, and its situation on the coast means that it was an important trading port for Indian, Arabian and Persian merchants, after those pesky pirates had been cleared out.
 These days it is the capital of the Songkhla province, and filled with interesting things to do.
-Such as:
+We’ll get to those shortly, but first, the question we get asked more than any other.

 What to do in Songkhla